 Our pedagogy reflects our vision that to maximize the entry level opportunities for graduates in the increasingly competitive labor market, theoretical underpinnings are but the foundations for evident skills and positive attitude that make ACK students stand out as being job ready.
 The widely recognized Project Based Learning (PBL) and Conceive, Design, Implement and Operate (CDIO) models have been proven in other countries as effective and engaging frameworks for students to make the connection between classroom theory and workplace practice.

 Internships with leading employers create a further opportunity for our students to spend time receiving training and work experience under the guidance and support of industry and business supervisors.
-Through college membership of the International Association for the Exchange of Students for Technical Experience (IAESTE), students also have the opportunity to undertake their internship in other countries.
 In addition, all graduating students take part in a major research project through which they discuss work related issues with industry/commercial/research organizations and then prepare considered solutions.

 A special Innovation and Entrepreneurship course is available for ACK students, in a cross-disciplinary setting, so that learning in this critical field is experienced and shared with others from different programs.
 This is an important preparation for the workplace where specialists from unrelated areas need to communicate and reach consensus in pursuing organizational goals.

 In addition to their teaching roles, faculty are contributing to the growing body of knowledge through research projects with international partners and local industry/commercial/research bodies.
 Students are also given the opportunity to take part in such research and even to pursue their own with mentoring support.

 All programs of study at ACK include not only specific knowledge and skills content related to their discipline but also needed interpersonal and personal competencies and attributes to be effective contributors and emerging leaders in team environments.